mangotree21/mangotree21/README.md

 </div>

-### <div align="center">I'm Ashis Paul, Diving into the world of Data Science and Python programming. 🐍</div>
+### <div align="left">I'm Ashis Paul, Diving into the world of Data Science and Python programming. 🐍</div>

-- 🔭 I’m currently working on getting into the field of Data Analytics and Data Science.
+🔭 I’m currently working on getting into the field of Data Analytics and Data Science.

-- 🌱 I’m currently learning Machine Learning , NLP
+🌱 I’m currently learning Machine Learning , NLP

 -